 Join Bejamas newsletter!

-Get the exclusive Jamstack web dev case studies (and more) in your mailbox!
+Get exclusive modern web dev case studies (and more) in your mailbox!

 To ensure Dodonut's website was performing optimally, we used Google's Core Web Vitals as a benchmark to measure its loading speed, interactivity, and visual stability.
 These metrics are crucial to providing an optimal user experience.
 We are pleased to report that Dodonut achieved an excellent score on all Core Web Vitals metrics.
 The website loaded quickly, provided a smooth user experience, and had top-notch visual stability.